Our Lady of Lourdes Parish Church, San Ġwann: Activities

-Franciscan Sisters of the Heart of Jesus

 The Franciscan Sisters of the Heart of Jesus is a Roman Catholic religious congregation established in 1880 in Rabat, Gozo, Malta, by Fr Joseph Diacono and Virginia Debrincat, who later became known as Sr Margerita of the Heart of Jesus.
 Adhering to the Rule of the Third Order of St. Francis, the congregation is affiliated with the Minor Franciscans.
 In 1946, it was granted Pontifical status, allowing it to operate under the authority of the Holy See and expand its mission internationally.
-The congregation has since established communities in various countries, including Italy, Greece, England, Ethiopia, Pakistan, Brazil, Australia, and Jerusalem.

-On December 16, 1953, the Franciscan Sisters of the Heart of Jesus formally inaugurated St Anne Convent in San Gwann, where it remains today on Franciscan Sisters Street.
-The convent also houses a Church-affiliated kindergarten school, accessible through a separate entrance.
-The school serves Kinder 1 and Kinder 2 students aged 3 to 5 years, providing early education before the children transition to St. Francis Primary School in Birkirkara.

-Committed to the Franciscan charism, the congregation emphasises humility, simplicity, service to others, and a profound devotion to the Sacred Heart of Jesus.
-Its apostolic mission encompasses education, healthcare, pastoral ministry, and outreach to marginalised communities.

-Altar Servers group

-Although the primary aim of the group is to encourage boys to serve around the altar during liturgical celebrations, it offers much more than just this.
-The group organises religious activities such as retreats, adorations, and Lectio Divina, as well as social events like football matches, billiards, and PlayStation games.
-They also host quizzes, outings, and parties, where the altar servers develop life skills such as communication, teamwork, task management, punctuality, and self-confidence.
-Supported by their peers, the altar servers learn about responsibilities and rules that need to be followed.
-Additionally, they interact with children, young people, and adults of various ages, which helps them make new friends, share Christian faith, and create lasting memories together.

-The Neocatechumenal Way Communities

 The Neocatechumenal Way was first established in Malta in 1973 at the parish of the Immaculate Conception in Hamrun.
 In 1976, it was introduced to the parish of San Ġwann with the approval of the parish priest, Fr Leopoldu Tabone OFMCap.
 Neocatechumenal communities hold two gatherings each week: one midweek for the sharing of the Word, and another on Saturday evening for the Eucharist.
 Within these communities, catechists are trained to conduct annual catechetical courses for adults with the aim of forming new communities.
 This practice continues annually, and there are currently seven such communities in San Ġwann.
 Some catechists from San Ġwann have also established new communities in other parishes across Malta and Gozo.